Yamakyo Warehouse

 Shinjo Castle Ruins (Shinjo City)

-When the government army attacking Shonai passed through the territory, they acted together, but were defeated.
+When the government army attacking Shonai passed through his territory, he joined forces with them, but was defeated

-After that, they fought together with the Shonai clan as an alliance of clans, but they left when the Kubota clan joined the government army.
+Afterwards, they joined forces with the Shonai clan as part of the Alliance of the Satsuma and Choshu Clans, but withdrew when the Kubota clan joined the government forces

 • Name: Shinjo Castle Ruins